International Alliance of Women: History

 In the late 1920s, the organization changed its name to the International Alliance of Women for Suffrage and Equal Citizenship, and in 1946 this was altered to its current name, International Alliance of Women.
-The first Executive Board included Carrie Chapman Catt (President), Anita Augspurg (1st Vice President), Donovan Bolden (2nd Vice President) and Rachel Foster Avery (Secretary).
+The first executive board included Carrie Chapman Catt (President), Anita Augspurg (1st Vice President), Donovan Bolden (2nd Vice President) and Rachel Foster Avery (Secretary).

 The organization's first President Carrie Chapman Catt also founded the League of Women Voters in the United States during her presidency.

+The organization's second President, Margery Corbett-Ashby, spoke at length about the IWSA in a series of oral history interviews with the historian, Brian Harrison, conducted as part of the Suffrage Interviews project, titled Oral evidence on the suffragette and suffragist movements: the Brian Harrison interviews.
+The April 1975, September, November and December 1976, and February 1977 interviews all contain information about the IWSA.

 Since the onset of the Cold War the alliance's liberal internationalist outlook was strengthened.
 The alliance held firm anti-communist views and maintained a clear pro-Western stance throughout the Cold War.
-Its second President, Dame Margery Corbett Ashby, wrote that "it was us or the communist women who would organize the Near East."
-In the alliance's journal International Women’s News it was stated in 1946 that the support of the United Nations and democracy must "remain in the forefront of our programme."
+Dame Margery Corbett Ashby, wrote that "it was us or the communist women who would organize the Near East."
+In the alliance's journal International Women's News it was stated in 1946 that the support of the United Nations and democracy must "remain in the forefront of our programme."
 Its third President Hanna Rydh worked actively to build cooperation in developing countries, partially to counteract communism.

 IAW's members in the Nordic countries were also members of the Joint Organization of Nordic Women's Rights Associations.

 Policies

-LGBT+ rights
+Principles

+IAW works for a gender-equal society on the basis of human rights.
+The principles of IAW affirm that everyone, regardless of gender, is "born equally free and independent" and equally entitled to "the free exercise of their individual rights and liberty."
+The principles affirm that "women’s rights are human rights" and that "human rights are universal, indivisible and interrelated."
+IAW stands in a liberal democratic tradition; in IAW's journal International Women's News, it was stated in 1946 that support for democracy must "remain in the forefront of our programme."
+Former IAW President Marion Böker emphasized in 2023 that it is important to defend democratic values.

+Political equality

+IAW was founded to advocate for women's suffrage and political equality remains one of its traditional core issues.

+Education

+Girls' and women's education has been an important focus of the liberal women's rights movement since the 19th century, and remains one of the core issues of IAW and its affiliates.
+In line with IAW's increased focus on developing countries from the mid-20th century, girls' and women's education in developing countries has become an increasingly important topic.

+Legal and economic equality

+Legal and economic gender equality have been core issues of the liberal women's rights movement since the 19th century.
+For example, IAW works to strengthen women's land and property rights, especially in developing countries.